 @ Blue corner – If you’re looking for something mixed.
 Everything was delicious, except for the rib eye wasn’t that special.
 They have wine, it’s just not on the menu.

 @ Partea – They have the best noodle soup breakfast and normal (that is: non-Vietnamese) coffee!

 Furthermore, there are lots of Australian places, since a good number of Australian veterans settled down in Vung Tau, out of which some volunteer at Vung Tau Veterans & Friends Children’s Fund now.
 We met some of them during breakfast at Belly’s Watering Hole.

 What to do?

-# Vung Tao beach.
+— Vung Tau Beach.
 Stretched out along the east coast you’ll find Back Beach, with it’s sunbeds for rent (we paid 100.000VND for 5 beds and 2 umbrellas), little shops and some Vietnamese restaurants.
 If you’re ‘lucky’ there’ll be some outdoor karaoke.
 Although it’s no bounty beach, the sun is strong, beers are cold and the water refreshing.

-# Touristic market & funfair (address: 157 Thùy Vân, P. Thắng Tam, Tp.
+— Touristic market & funfair (address: 157 Thùy Vân, P. Thắng Tam, Tp.
 Vũng Tàu).
-Souvenirs and food, but not just food.
-Great Vietnamese sea food.
-There’s a variety of restaurants to pick from.
-To our surprise there’s also a funfair next to it with some amusing rides for 40.000VND a ride.
+Souvenirs and food, but not júst food.
+GREAT Vietnamese sea food.
+There’s a variety of restaurants to pick from and to our surprise there was also a funfair next to it with some amusing rides for 40.000VND a ride.